Harpenden: Governance

+Administrative history

 Harpenden was anciently part of the parish of Wheathampstead, in the hundred of Dacorum.
 The chapelry of Harpenden was treated as a separate civil parish from an early date, having its own church wardens and parish registers from the sixteenth century.
 An order to create a separate parish of Harpenden was made in 1656, but does not appear to have been carried out.
 Harpenden was eventually made a separate ecclesiastical parish in 1859.

 From 1835 Harpenden was included within the St Albans Poor Law Union.
 As such, Harpenden became part of the St Albans Rural Sanitary District in 1872, which in turn became the St Albans Rural District under the Local Government Act 1894.
 The 1894 Act also created parish councils.
 Harpenden Parish Council held its first meeting on 31 December 1894, with Captain Arthur Lydekker, a Conservative, being elected the first chairman.
 The parish council held its meetings at the Harpenden Institute at 12 Southdown Road (then called Wheathampstead Road).

 Shortly after the creation of St Albans Rural District, efforts began to make Harpenden an urban district.
 It was decided that the whole parish of Harpenden was not suitable to become an urban district, with the west of the parish remaining largely rural.
 As such, Harpenden was split into two parishes on 15 April 1898, called Harpenden Urban and Harpenden Rural.
 The Harpenden Rural parish remained part of St Albans Rural District, whilst the Harpenden Urban parish became independent as Harpenden Urban District.
 Arthur Lydekker, who had been chairman of the old Harpenden Parish Council, was appointed the first chairman of Harpenden Urban District Council.